smilesmiley/mycroft_bachelor_thesis/README.md

 bash start-mycroft.sh cli
 ````

-This script keeps the survey functionality up-to-date.
+This script keeps the survey functionality up-to-date and removes conflicting files.
 It replaces initial mycroft-files with custom files, that are needed for the survey functionality.

 ## mycroft_skill.py